jacobl3371/sep11-freedom-project/tool/learning-log.md

 const __dirname = path.dirname(__filename)
 ```

-and then create a ```localesDir``` variable which stores the combined path of the directory (```__dirname```) and the locales directory within the same backend folder that has each language.json file (i.e: de.json, en.json...) which dynamically sets the countryCode paramter of the geoLocation paramter (stored for readability within the ``data`` variable later in the code) of the ```req``` object to a different region, middleware allowing for that code to be run *before* the server sends the client back a response (```res```), which subsequently alters the request so that the corresponsing response is sent back to the user depending on the data being used to alter the request, which in this case, though for now only simulated with a manually inputted ip-address, depends on data derived from the user when they **request** the web application from the server upon their computer trying to fetch and load the data from the website.
+and then create a ```localesDir``` variable which stores the combined path of the directory (```__dirname```) and the locales directory within the same backend folder that has each language.json file (i.e: de.json, en.json...) which dynamically sets the countryCode parameter of the geoLocation paramter (stored for readability within the ``data`` variable later in the code) of the ```req``` object to a different region, middleware allowing for that code to be run *before* the server sends the client back a response (```res```), which subsequently alters the request so that the corresponsing response is sent back to the user depending on the data being used to alter the request, which in this case, though for now only simulated with a manually inputted ip-address, depends on data derived from the user when they **request** the web application from the server upon their computer trying to fetch and load the data from the website.

 * Next we declare our app as express *after* the above lines of code to import all of the dependancies and select and join the file-path directories